 \subsection{Regularized integrals on Riemann surfaces}

 Let $\Sigma$ be a closed Riemann surface without boundary.
-Let $\omega$ be a $2$-form on $\Sigma$ which is smooth away from a subset $D\subset \Sigma$ but may admit holomorphic poles of arbitrary order along $D$.
+Let $\omega$ be a $2$-form on $\Sigma$ which is smooth away from a finite subset $D\subset \Sigma$ but may admit holomorphic poles of arbitrary order\footnote{To be a little more precise, $\omega$ is an element of $ \mathcal{A}^{1,1}({\Sigma}, \star D) $, see Section \ref{sec-curve-integral} for details.} along $D$.
 In this paper, we introduce the notion of \textbf{regularized integral} (Definition \ref{defn-RI})

 as a recipe to integrate the singular form $\omega$ on $\Sigma$.
 This is defined as follows.